jzhou316/jzhou316.github.io/content/_index.md

         Check <a href="/research/">Research</a> for more details.
         Feel free to reach out to collaborate on any interesting problems.

-        Here is a general talk I gave in Nov 2024 at Stony Brook for the CS department research seminar to all students and faculty: **Generating from Generative ⸤Language⸣ Models** (<a href="https://uchicago.zoom.us/rec/share/bk0_5vurs0ArjiKDe7B9Ww6rwb-PS7GhjGVDCaoD2sHcJ9_Xa-ckXsAT5FQy11eE.dOKZqSwXgY9W_9V6">link</a>)
+        Here is a general talk I gave in Nov 2024 at Stony Brook for the CS department research seminar to all students and faculty: **Generating from Generative  Models** (<a href="https://uchicago.zoom.us/rec/share/bk0_5vurs0ArjiKDe7B9Ww6rwb-PS7GhjGVDCaoD2sHcJ9_Xa-ckXsAT5FQy11eE.dOKZqSwXgY9W_9V6">link</a>)

         ### Recent Interests